chrisalley/markdown-garden/source/guides/emphasis/index.md

 # Emphasis

-Emphasis represented text that should be emphasised to the reader.
+Emphasis represents text that should be emphasised to the reader.
 Emphasis comes in two types: stress emphasis and strong importance.

 - [Stress Emphasis](stress-emphasis)